intercreate/docs/Windows/wsl2.md

 > While it is possible to forward all USB devices to WSL2, it does not
 > necessarily mean that they will "just work".
 In the firmware development
-> domain, a primary example of this issue is the forwarding BLE devices to
+> domain, an example of this issue is found when forwarding BLE adapters to
 > WSL2.
 The default WSL2 kernel is not compiled with Bluetooth support, so the
 > USBIPD community maintains a thread explaining how to compile your own WSL2
 > kernel (it's fast!) and get your Bluetooth device working.